AndreaRene/Group_8_Project_1/README.md

-# Catchy Application Name
+# Trivia on the rocks

-This application is a fun recipe finder for cocktails.
-The user can search by name or ingredient.
+This application is a recipe finder for cocktails with which the user can search by name or ingredient.
 There is a dropdown menu to select the desired cocktail recipe if there is more than one result.

 There is also a fun trivia section all about drinks that the user can play with while they are mixing/drinking their cocktails.